0x-jerry/vscode-vitepress/README.md

 - `vp.autStart`: Start VitePress server when open workspace, default is false.
 - `vp.base`: VitePress base config, the base url of the docs. example: "/blog"
 - `vp.docsDir`: VitePress docs folder, relative path to current workspace. example: "docs".
-You need to restart VitePress server if you change this option"
+You need to restart VitePress preview server if you change this option"
 - `vp.port`: VitePress server port, default is 4001.

 ## Bugs